Updated: Nov 13, 2021

 We are still family even while we are apart, so while we are unable to gather because of the ongoing health crisis, I will be sharing material on the blog each Sunday morning, and posting notes to those unable to access the internet.
 Of course you are free to use this material at any time, but my hope is that as many of us as possible will be reading these words during our usual service time - Sunday at 10:30 if you're new or need a reminder! - gathering in time if not in space.

-Today is our minister's last service before maternity leave.
+Today is my last service before maternity leave.
 If we had been gathering in person, we would have marked the occasion with a cafe church style service, so settling down with a second breakfast is positively encouraged!

 Call to worship